 Watercolor snowflakes made from paper are a great way to add a little art and creativity into your homeschool day, but they also teach more.

 Cutting paper snowflakes teaches patterns, prediction, and sequencing.
 The person cutting the snowflake can see the results of the cuts they have made and use that information to create shapes in subsequent snowflakes.
 They learn to predict what type of shape is produced by a certain type of cut.
 They can, also, predict how many of those shapes the cut will create.

 Patterns, sequencing, and prediction are all important mathematics skills.
 Creating paper snowflakes makes learning these skills fun.

 This week, we decided to use watercolors to add color to our snowflakes.
 I like to use watercolor in tubes.
 The colors are so much more vibrant and can be diluted to varying color saturations.

 You can use watercolors to color paper snowflakes with your kids to teach about color, color-mixing, and dilution.
 Try adding different amounts of water to the paint.
-Try using different painting methods like a brush or even an eyedropper.
+Try using different painting methods like a brush or even an eyedropper or pipette.